Peacock worms (Credit Rob Spray)

 Sandy, gravelly seabeds attract spawning mackerel and sprat to Swallow Sands.

+This site was designated in 2013 as a Marine Conservation Zone to protect the sediment habitats found in the area.
 Located within the northern North Sea, 99km off the Berwickshire coast, this site ranges from 50-150 metres in depth, making it one of the deepest areas in the North Sea.
 Swallow Sand is one of the largest recommended MCZs covering 4746.12km².

 The seafloor consists of sand, coarse sediment, gravel and mud and is home to burrowing worms and bivalve molluscs.
 Within the western region of the site is an important geological feature, the Swallow Hole.
 This glacial tunnel valley supports high numbers of commercial fish species, including Sprat and